Social networking is the fad of the century, apparently. I partake in it to some degree.

 Despite there being a certain segment of former colleagues on LinkedIn with whom I wanted to stay connected, I deleted my account there after the news of the acquisition of LinkedIn by Microsoft.
 (Update: I have created a token account there again, but only to be able to see others' profiles.
 I have nothing there myself besides a photo and the current occupation, and no contacts.)

 Instead I am somewhat active on Mastodon/Fediverse now.
 I am @jyrgenn@mas.to there.
-While appearing similar to Twitter, the Fedivers, being a federated lot of many independent instances, is rather different.
+While appearing similar to Twitter, the Fediverse, being a federation of many independent instances, is rather different.
 I am curious to see how that turns out.